Golf Tutorials

 In Sandy Bunkers

-Finally, a small gift from mother nature!
-Wet, compacted sand is actually easier to play from than dry, fluffy sand.
-Don't play your normal explosion shot where you hit two inches behind the ball.
-Wet sand doesn't have the "give" for that.
-Instead, play it more like a chip shot from a tight fairway lie.
-Square up your clubface (don’t open it), and focus on hitting closer to the ball, catching it clean.
-The ball will come out lower and run more, so plan for that.
+Wet, compacted sand is easier to play from than dry sand.
+Don’t play your normal explosion shot.
+Instead, play it like a chip shot from a tight fairway lie.
+Square up your clubface and focus on hitting closer to the ball for cleaner contact.

 The Mental Shift: Embrace the Grind